nukah/nukah.github.io/content/me.md

 I was the part of IT team which was responsible for internal tools and instruments.
 One of my main goals there was creating a ticket system for inventorial requests/tasks.
 That application was developed on top of Redmine, heavily customized, and extended.
 Apart from that, many minor projects and applications helped to ease the company's lifecycle.
 The application was mostly written in python and ruby, using rails and Django.

 ---

+# Education

+1. MEPHI (Moscow Engineering Physics Institute), Natalia Nesterova Moscow Academy.
+Graduated in 2008 with a master's degree in "Industrial Control Systems" or ASUP as it's called here.